Take ownership of files in Windows

 At this point simply click yes to the warning and you should be presented with a dialog stating the keys have been successfully integrated into the Windows registry.

-Now just press ok and your done.
-Now whenever you right click on a file or folder you will see an additional option which says “Take Ownership”.
+Now just press ok and you’re done.
+Now, whenever you right click on a file or folder you will see an additional option which says “Take Ownership”.

 Clicking this will open a prompt, upon pressing yes a command prompt window will open and run all the commands for you very fast.